AhmedSamy16/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home => Changes the working directory to the home directory 3-listfiles => displays the contents list of the current directory in a long format 4-listmorefiles => Display current directory contents, including hidden files (starting with .)
 Using the long format.
+5-listfilesdigitonly => Display current directory contents with Long format with user and group IDs displayed numerically And hidden files (starting with .)